-Airbrush paint for models tutorial covers information on the many different types of paints used to airbrush models, advantages and disadvantages of using each.
-Written by Ken Synder
+Airbrush paint for models and miniatures tutorial covers information on the many different types of paints used to airbrush models, advantages and disadvantages of using each – Written by Ken Synder

 Greetings fellow Airheads!

 I am going to be going over model paints as a foundation and build on it a bit.

 Model builders tend to be an odd lot…

 We will experiment like crazy, trying to figure out other ways of doing things, and we will search for cheaper things, neat tools like airbrushes for miniature and model painting , and bits of whatever to spruce up a model.

 Yet, oddly enough, we tend to not be terribly imaginative about our paints.